Eagles release cornerback Ron Brooks

 With Darby taking over one of the outside corner spots, Patrick Robinson was kicked inside and has performed pretty well in the slot.
 Further competition for the nickel role was added when the Eagles traded for former New York Jets cornerback Dexter McDougle earlier this week.

 Releasing Brooks offers the team about $750,000 in cap relief.
 Defensive coordinator Jim Schwartz coached Brooks while holding the same title with the Buffalo Bills in 2014 and was influential in bringing Brooks to Philly last offseason.
-The 28-year-old Brooks has appeared in 52 NFL games (8 starts), posting eight pass break-ups with no interceptions.
+The 28-year-old Brooks has appeared in 52 NFL games (8 starts), posting eight pass breakups with no interceptions.

 The Eagles also waived corner Mitchell White while signing linebackers Carlos Fields and Christian Tago.

-Fields, 26, has appeared in six total NFL games, including one last year for the San Diego/Los Angeles Chargers.
+Fields, 26, has appeared in six total NFL games, including one last year for the San Diego Chargers.
 He was released by the Chargers in May.
 Tago, an undrafted rookie out of San Jose State, was waived by the Atlanta Falcons in June.